AdobeDocs/developer-distribute/src/pages/guides/plugin_id.md

 ## Starting from Adobe Developer Console

-Add a plugin to a project in Developer Console, download a starter package.
+Add a plugin to a project in Developer Console and download a starter package.
 Click on "Distribute" and you will be redirected to the Developer Distribution "Listing Overview" page.

 <InlineAlert slots="text"/>